vdclab/vdclab-wiki/Gramene.md

 ## Ease of use
 - Easy to get lost on the website.
-- Ask a little bit of habits to get familiar with it.
+- Asks a little bit of habits to get familiar with it.

 ## Citations